Loki-1/Ansible-Playbooks/README.md

 A playbook is a YAML file that contains a list of plays.
 Each play consists of a set of tasks to be executed on a specific group of hosts.

+Hosts and Inventory:

+Ansible operates on a group of hosts specified in an inventory file.
+The inventory file lists the hosts and organizes them into groups.